-On May 3, 2024 (the "Notice Date"), the TSXV accepted for filing the Company's notice (the "Notice") for a normal course issuer bid (the "2024 NCIB") transacted through the facilities of the TSXV.
-The 2024 NCIB effectively renewed the previous normal course issuer bid (the "2023 NCIB") which started on April 11, 2023 and ended on April 10, 2024.
-Pursuant to the 2023 NCIB, the Company purchased 298,500 Common Shares at weighted average price of approximately \$0.87 per Common Share for a total cash consideration of \$259,619.
+On May 3, 2024 (the "Notice Date"), the TSXV accepted for filing the Company's notice for a normal course issuer bid (the "NCIB") transacted through the facilities of the TSXV.
+The NCIB effectively renewed the Company's previous NCIB, which commenced on April 11, 2023 and ended on April 10, 2024.
+Under the previous NCIB, the Company repurchased 298,500 Common Shares at weighted average price of approximately \$0.87 per Common Share for a total cash consideration of \$259,619.